James Lind: Family

+Research, writings and Legacy

 Prevention and cure of scurvy

 Scurvy is a disease caused by a vitamin C deficiency, but in Lind's day, the concept of vitamins was unknown.
 Vitamin C is necessary for healthy connective tissue.
 In 1740 the catastrophic result of then-Commodore George Anson's circumnavigation attracted much attention in Europe; out of 1900 men, 1400 died, most of them allegedly from scurvy.
 According to Lind, scurvy caused more deaths in the British fleets than French and Spanish arms.

 Since antiquity in some parts of the world, and since the 17th century in England, it had been known that citrus fruit had an antiscorbutic effect.
 John Woodall (1570–1643), an English military surgeon of the British East India Company recommended them but their use did not become widespread.
 John Fryer (1650–1733) too noted in 1698 the value of citrus fruits in curing sailors of scurvy.
 Although Lind was not the first to suggest citrus as a cure for scurvy, he was the first to study its effect by a systematic experiment in 1747.
 It was one of the first reported, controlled, clinical experiments in history, particularly because of its use of control groups.

 Lind thought that scurvy was due to putrefaction of the body that could be helped by acids, so he included an acidic dietary supplement in the experiment.
 This began after two months at sea when the ship was afflicted with scurvy.
 He divided twelve scorbutic sailors into six groups of two.
 They all received the same diet, but in addition group one was given a quart of cider daily, group two twenty-five drops of elixir of vitriol (sulfuric acid), group three six spoonfuls of vinegar, group four half a pint of seawater, group five two oranges and one lemon, and the last group a spicy paste plus a drink of barley water.
 The treatment of group five stopped after six days when they ran out of fruit, but by that time one sailor was fit for duty while the other had almost recovered.
 Apart from that, only group one showed any effect from its treatment.